Newcastle and Gateshead Water Company

 The Newcastle and Gateshead Water Company supplied drinking water to the towns of Newcastle upon Tyne and Gateshead, in the north east of England, from 1845 until 1974.
 It was initially called the Whittle Dean Water Company, but changed its name in 1863, and gradually increased the area which it supplied.
-It became part of the Northumbrian Water Authority in 1974 when the UK water companies were nationalized.
+It merged with the Sunderland and South Shields Water Company in 1992 to form North East Water, which was merged into Northumbrian Water in 1995.

 Early history

 Newcastle and Gateshead were relatively small places despite being important for the export of coal, and it was not until the arrival of the railways in the second quarter of the nineteenth century that the population began to increase significantly.
 It became an important centre for engineering, a chemical industry developed, and following improvements to the River Tyne by the Tyne Improvement Commission, established in 1850, the trade in coal increased rapidly.

 Both towns were initially dependent on springs for the supply of water, but in 1680 Cuthbert Dykes built an engine at Sandgate to supply Newcastle with water extracted from the Tyne.
 Details are not known, but it was presumably water powered.
 In Gateshead, water was obtained from springs located outside of the town and supplied to the residents by the Ellison family.
 Both schemes were superseded by a new system, proposed by William Yarnold in 1697.
-He negotiated with the Common Council of Newcastle to allow him to lay pipes and build storage cisterns, but also took the precaution of obtaining an Act of Parliament to authorise the works, which was granted in 1698.
+He negotiated with the Common Council of Newcastle to allow him to lay pipes and build storage cisterns, but also took the precaution of obtaining an act of Parliament to authorise the works, with the Newcastle upon Tyne Water Supply Act 1697 (9 Will.
+3. c.
+46 Pr.) being granted in 1698.
 Water for both towns was obtained from springs at Heworth Common, to the south of Gateshead.
 He built two reservoirs with earth embankments in Gateshead, and the water was distributed through wooden pipes.
 The supply to Newcastle was carried across the Tyne Bridge in a lead pipe, and fed the cisterns, from where it was piped to houses.
 The supply was only available on one day a week, with some 50000 impgal being supplied each week, but the scheme was not a financial success, and Yarnold soon left.
 Nevertheless, the works continued to operate until 1770, supplying 161 properties.
 During this period the Common Council also supplied water to street fountains, known locally as pants, at no cost to the residents.